mukmookk/streamDAQ/README.md

 # StreamDAQ

-Welcome to the **StremDAQ** repository!
-This project is a personal endeavor aimed at exploring and solving data engineering challenges that pique my curiosity using financial data.
+In this toy project, I am revamping the existing architecture to address the limitations and challenges encountered during its initial implementation.
+By rebuilding from the bottom up, I have the opportunity to reevaluate design decisions, incorporate the latest industry best practices, and introduce new technologies that align with my vision for the project.

 ## Table of Contents